 Winter Iceland Packing List

 Icelandic winter typically arrives in November and lasts through March.
 The beautiful Northern Lights are on display throughout the cold, clear nights of the entire winter season.
-When thinking about what to bring to Iceland in winter, the cold weather activities here include things like glacier hikes and trekking through ice caves.
+When thinking about what to bring to Iceland in winter, the cold weather activities here include things like joining a glacier hike tour, or trekking through ice caves.

 Your Iceland packing list for November is likely to include more thick jumpers, a thick coat and plenty of pairs of woolen socks!
 We also recommend bringing some night socks to wear in bed and thick, long-sleeved pyjamas to keep you warm during sleep.
 A complete winter Iceland packing list will also include thermal base layers and underwear, snow boots, windproof gloves and hat, and a scarf.

 Something that might surprise you about traveling to Iceland is that you can also visit hot springs at any time of year.
-People come to the Blue Lagoon and the Myvatn Nature Baths, as well as natural outdoor geothermal springs and hot spots, at any time of year.
-Whether you come in the winter or the summer, make sure to pack your swimsuit, a microfiber towel, and if needed, flip flops.
+People come to the Blue Lagoon and the Myvatn Nature Baths, as well as natural outdoor geothermal springs such as Reykjadalur hot springs or Landmannalaugar, at any time of year.
+Whether you come in the winter or the summer, make sure to pack your swimsuit, a microfiber towel, and if needed, flip-flops.

 What to Pack for Iceland in the Spring